-This is a major crime category for Wollongong LGA with a growing long-term trend: 3.3% per year over a five year period 5.2% per year over ten year period.
+General LGA Hot Spots Incident times Offenders & Victims This is a major crime category for Wollongong LGA with a growing long-term trend: 3.3% per year over a five year period 5.2% per year over ten year period.
 The NSW crime trends show stability for two and five years with a ten year rising trend of 2.8% per year.
-While the Wollongong This type of crime is broad and can also occur online challenging the notion While the Wollongong This type of crime challenging the notion While the Wollongong This type of crime challenging the notion Peak Time: Monday midday - 6pm.
-When: Stations are therefore potential hot spot areas.
-This type of crime is broad and can also occur online challenging the notion While the Wollongong crime trend is growing our rate per 100,000 population is 498 which is below the NSW rate of 656.3.of having a hot spot area.relatively consistent for the twelve months.July and September were peak months in 2019 with 77 incidents occurring in each month.July and September were peak months in 2019 with 77 incidents occurring in each month.Where: - 50% residential premises - 37% retail or wholesale premises.
+While the Wollongong crime trend is growing our rate per 100,000 population is 498 which is below the NSW rate of 656.3.
+There are no hot spot maps available for incidents of fraud.
+NSW Police advise there is a growing trend of 'fail to pay' offences at service stations.
+Service stations are therefore potential hot spot areas.
+This type of crime is broad and can also occur online challenging the notion of having a hot spot area.
+Peak Time: Monday midday - 6pm.
+When: - 59% occurred in the day - 41% occurred at night.
+72% of incidents occurred during the week with 66% of these in the daytime.
+28% occurred over the weekend with 59% of these occurring at night.
+Between 50-77 incidents occurred per month, relatively consistent for the twelve months.
+July and September were peak months in 2019 with 77 incidents occurring in each month.
+Where: - 50% residential premises - 37% retail or wholesale premises.
 Offenders: 173 offenders were recorded relating to 203 incidents.
-76% male offenders 71% (122) male offender 29% (51) female offender.
+76% male offenders - 71% (122) male offender - 29% (51) female offender.
 Offenders age spread relatively evenly from 20 years and above for both male and female.
 Victims: While victim data is not available anecdotally many fraud offences result from stolen credit cards.
 Steal from motor vehicle is a common offence that can lead to incidence of fraud.
 Victims of steal from motor vehicle, who have their credit cards stolen, are potential victims of fraud.